axewizardbgg/guards-cairn-1e-adventure/README.md

  - Enjoy the chaos!

 If the players decide to return to Eimgan:
- - The players should journey back to Eimgan and report to Marcomir with the Heavy Lockbox and the Ledger.
+ - The players should journey back to Eimgan and report to Marcomir (preferably with the Heavy Lockbox and the Ledger).
  - If the amount returned matches the amount listed in the ledger, Marcomir will pay each player 30 gold.
  - If the players brought back the corpse of Bragen, Marcomir will be disgusted, and demand proof of Bragen’s misconduct.
 If no proof is provided, no bonus gold is received.
  - Should the Players try to forge false proof of Bragen's attempt to run off with the gold, Marcomir will still accept it and pay the Players the promised bonus, as he hates the man.